 In case, you have noticed this loss of admin access within 3-4 days and used to be an admin of the page before it was hacked, make use of this HELP page link.

-This link might come handy before taking the long route drafted above.
-Just make sure that you were one of the admins to that page.
+This link might come in handy before taking the long route drafted above.
+Just make sure that you were one of the admins on that page.

 HOW TO PREVENT SUCH FB PAGE ACCESS ATTACKS?

 Prevention is better than cure, and it applies to the contemporary digital world as well.